 Published Oct 30, 2024

-In addition, you are now able to identify usage of the API via the Purview audit logs in the admin center
+As a reminder, you are able to identify usage of the API via the Purview audit logs in the admin center

 Use the UserAgent and ApplicationDisplayName to help identify the caller.